Who Are the Saja Boys? — The Lion Symbol and Korean Grim Reaper Mythology Behind KPop Demon Hunters (Updated May 2026)

 Q4.
 Are the Saja Boys based on Korean mythology?

-They are fictional characters, but their supernatural identity draws from Korean afterlife mythology.
-The movie creatively remixes the jeoseung saja image into a modern K-pop villain concept.
+They are fictional characters, but their supernatural identity draws from Korean afterlife imagery.
+The movie creatively remixes the jeoseung saja idea into a modern K-pop villain concept.

 Q5.
 Are jeoseung saja demons?